RESEARCH METHODS IN POLITICAL SCIENCE

 Week 1

-• After class, please carefully read through the documents above so you are familiar with several resources that you will want to consult multiple times during the term.
+• After class, please carefully read the documents above so you are familiar with several resources that you will want to consult multiple times during the term.

 Ahead of class on Wednesday: